 Large Window

-Large windows are typically found in commercial buildings or high-end homes and housing units.
-The cost to replace them is greater not just for materials but also for labor because it takes two people to set it up properly.
+Large windows are typically found in commercial buildings, high-end homes, and housing units.
+The cost to replace them is greater for materials and labor because it takes two people to set it up properly.
 Large window replacements can cost anywhere from $200 to $1000.

 Glass Type